 An opportunity has arisen, for a passionate and enthusiastic individual to be part of our innovative and crucial community older adults mental health service in Peterborough.
-You may be looking to move on from your first qualified post to a community role.
+This may be your first qualified post or you want to broaden your experience.

 We are looking for people who have a relevant NMC or HCPC registration and: